Machine Creation for vSphere

 To add a new Connector Configuration

-- Under the list of Connector Configurations, click the New button.
+- Click Add Connector Configuration.
 This opens a small dialog box.

 - Select the Connector Type for the platform and location where you are creating the layer or publishing the image.
 Then click New to open the Connector Configuration page.